li1ba/expansion_pipeline/README.md

 # Repeat Expansion Detection Workflow for DNAnexus

 This repository contains tools and a workflow for detecting short tandem repeat (STR) expansions data using DNAnexus.
-The workflow has been tested using exome sequencing (WES) data.
+The workflow has been tested using exome sequencing (ES) data.
 The workflow integrates the following tools:

 - **ExpansionHunter**
 - **Stranger**